 This training will demand each participant’s strong foundational understanding of the Enneagram System and especially the dynamics of one’s own Enneagram type structure.
 Applicants with Enneagram Teacher Certification through an International Enneagram Association (IEA) Accredited School are strongly preferred.

-ONLINE SESSIONS: Training begins with a one-time online orientation on Friday, September 7th and then runs Sundays/Tuesdays thru October 2nd, 2018.
-Sessions will be held online on Sunday Mornings, 12 Noon to 3 PM and Tuesday evenings, 6 PM to 9 PM (all on Pacific Standard Time).
+ONLINE SESSIONS: Training begins with a one-time online orientation on Fridays, and then runs online Sundays/Tuesdays, 12 Noon to 3 PM (Pacific Standard Time).

-IN-PERSON PRACTICUM: This training will culminate in a four-day, in-person practicum in California’s Bay Area starting on Saturday, October 6th thru Tuesday, October 9th.
+IN-PERSON PRACTICUM: This training will culminate in a four-day, in-person practicum in California’s Bay Area .
 During this portion of our training we will support, develop and assess participants’ readiness to become EPP Apprentices inside designated correctional facilities.

 APPRENTICESHIP: Those who have successfully completed the EPP-TTP online course and the In-Person Practicum will be eligible for EPP Apprenticeships.
 As EPP apprentices, they must participate in a minimum of one complete EPP program in-custody before graduating to become an EPP Guide.
 At EPP’s discretion, apprentices may be required to complete additional cycles of an EPP Program with supervision by a Master EPP Guide before being considered for hire as an EPP Guide.
 EPP Apprenticeships are unpaid.